Arizona governor suspends Uber from autonomous testing

 The move by the Republican governor marks a major step back from his embrace of self-driving vehicles.
 He previously welcomed Uber and other autonomous vehicle companies to use Arizona as a place for testing under few, if any, regulations.
 In early March, he authorized self-driving vehicle companies to run tests without a person in the car to act as a safety operator.

-Uber's human backup driver appears on the video to be looking down before crash and appears startled about the time of the impact.
+The human backup driver appears to be looking down until just before the time of the impact.

-Experts who viewed the video told The Associated Press that the SUV's sensors should have seen the woman pushing a bicycle and braked before the impact.

 The fatal crash in Tempe was the first fatality involving a self-driving vehicle in the United States.